 Welcome to the Chair Foundations of Computational Linguistics at IMS Stuttgart.
 The group has been led by Prof. Jonas Kuhn since January 2010.

 Our group works on computational models for processing natural language using both rule-based and statistical techniques.
-The group members' research interests include the following focus areas:

 Statistical models for dependency parsing focusing on morphologically rich languages.
 Our research puts special emphasis on the interaction between morphology and syntax.
 Our group obtained the best results on the two recent shared tasks on parsing morphologically rich languages (SPMRL 2013 and SPMRL 2014).
 We are also involved in the adaptation of Universal Dependencies to German.

 - Wolfgang Seeker and Jonas Kuhn, Morphological and Syntactic Case in Statistical Dependency Parsing.
 Computational Linguistics, 39(1), 2013.

 - Wolfgang Seeker and Jonas Kuhn, The Effects of Syntactic Features in Automatic Prediction of Morphology.
 Proceedings of the 2013 Conference on Empirical Methods in Natural Language Processing, 2013.

 - Anders Björkelund, Özlem Çetinoğlu, Agnieszka Faleńska, Richárd Farkas, Thomas Müller, Wolfgang Seeker, and Zsolt Szántó.
 The IMS-Wrocław-Szeged-CIS Entry at the SPMRL 2014 Shared Task: Reranking and Morphosyntax Meet Unlabeled Data.
 In Fifth Workshop on Statistical Parsing of Morphologically-Rich Languages, 2014.